topher-nullset/m0_be_conditionals/code_challenges/README.md

 ## Mild

 Write a Ruby program that defines a variable that stores an Integer.
 The program should print out the String "even" if the Integer is even, and the String "odd" if the Integer is odd.
+(I had to spice this up a little)

 ## Medium